deterbold/CdP/content/authors/01_Template for new users/_index.md

     institution:
     year:

-# Delete the icons you are not using, you can also add new ones fitting your needs by browsing https://fontawesome.com/icons (more than 4/5 icons are not advised)
+# Delete the icons you are not using, you can also add new ones fitting your needs by browsing https://fontawesome.com/icons (more than 4/5 icons are not advised); remove the ones you are not using
 social:
 - icon: envelope
   icon_pack: fas